 The Producer needs to take notes about what is being filmed from the impressions of the classroom footage to specific things they may see.
 Also it’s a good idea to take quick notes in interviews [unless you are doing the interview], that you can pass on to writers so they can be aware of the important things you saw on the trip.

-4.2.11 Production Wrap up
+4.2.11 Production Wrap Up

 Producer is responsible for making sure all equipment is gathered after shooting and that people are thanked and the team is signed out of the school if necessary.
 The travel routine is reversed, as the producer makes sure all baggage is checked and pays for any baggage fees with their corporate card.